vseryakov/backendjs/README.md

 The backend can be configured to accept socket.io connections and process requests with the same HTTP routes registered by Express server.

-To start listening for socket.io, the port must be set, the config paramete `io-port`, via comman dline or config file.
+To start listening for socket.io, the port must be set, the config parameter `io-port`, via command line or config file.

 After that on the client side socket.io.js file is available from the backend via HTTP port or /socket.io/socket.io.js via socket port.